-"My research concerns only the behavior of humans and animals," he replied.
+"My research concerns only the behavior of humans and animals," he behavior of humans and animals," he replied.
 "Not bombs."
-"Fat lot of good that does us now," said Enoch.
+"Fat lot of good that does us now," around here?"

-"Do you have any more boats hidden around here?"
 I asked Emma.
 "I'm afraid not," she said.
 "We'll just have to swim across."
 "Swim across and what?" said Millard.
 "Get shot to pieces?"
 "We'll figure something out," she replied.
 Millard sighed.
 "Oh, lovely.
 Improvised suicide."
 "Well?"
 Emma looked at each of us.
 "Does anyone have a better idea?"
 "If I had my soldiers ..."
 Enoch began.
 "They'd fall to bits in the water," said Millard.
 Enoch hung his head.
-The others were quiet.
+The others were "Do you have any more boats hidden said Enoch.

 "Then it's decided," said Emma.
-"Who's in?"
+"Who's in?" quiet.

 I raised my hand.
 So did Bronwyn.
 "You'll need someone the wight can't see," Millard said.
 "Take me along, if you must."
 "Four's enough," Emma said.
 "Hope you're all strong swimmers."
-There was no time for second thoughts or long goodbyes.
+There was no time for second thoughts There was no time for second thoughts or long goodbyes.
 The others wished us luck, and we were on our way.
 We shed our black coats and loped through the grass, doubled-over like commandos, until we came to the path that led to the beach.
-We slid down on our behinds, little avalanches of sand pouring around our feet and down our pants.
-Suddenly, there was a noise like fifty chainsaws over our heads, and we ducked as a plane roared by, the wind whipping our hair and blowing up a sandstorm.
+We slid down on our behinds, little avalanches of sand pouring around our feet and down our suddenly, there was a noise like fifty chainsaws over our heads, and we ducked as a plane roared by, the wind whipping our hair and blowing up a sandstorm.
 I clenched my teeth, waiting for a bomb blast to tear us apart.
 None came.
 We kept moving.
 When we hit the beach, Emma gathered us in a tight huddle.
 "There's a shipwreck between here and the lighthouse," she said.
 "Follow me out to it.
 Stay low in the water.
 Don't let him see you.
-When we reach the wreck, we'll look for our man and decide what's next."
+When we reach the wreck, we'll look for our man and decide what's next." ecide what's next."
 "Let's get our ymbrynes back," Bronwyn said.